Nata8/INSPiRE_BC/README.md

     this script determines the absolute and relative numbers of "N" and "I" in each protein structure.
 The result can be saved  to the selected directory in json format.

+ `statistics.py` <br />
+  - Simple exploration of the resulting data from csv_parser.py.
+The output shows the number of protein structures, the average percentage of "I" residues in the structures, the maximum and minimum of the relative "I" counts.

  `from_ent_to_pdb.py` <br />
   - Simple script to transform ent files to pdb files.

  `interface.py` <br />